mlflow/mlflow/docs/source/llms/langchain/autologging.rst

     # Your LangChain model code here
     ...

-Once you invoked the chain, you can view the logged traces and artifacts in the MLflow UI.
+Once you have invoked the chain, you can view the logged traces and artifacts in the MLflow UI.

 .. figure:: ../../_static/images/llms/tracing/langchain-tracing.gif
     :alt: LangChain Tracing via autolog